Life writing: Memory

 When information is recorded as a form of life writing, it takes up the quality of permanence embedded within it.
 Life writing enables an individual to retain otherwise fleeting emotions and feelings as well as history about one's personal growth and family environment.
 As a reference for stimulating recollection of the past, life writing preserves traditions, events, and experiences so that they may transcend the confines of time.
 Because it keeps the past animate within the present, life writing permits an individual to adopt an outsider's perspective on their past experiences; they are given the ability to examine the life choices they made as well as their upbringing and relationships more critically in order to increase their understanding of themselves.
 Recording one's experiences through life writing also enables intellectual activity and cognitive stimulation, resulting in the effect of strengthening memory and subsequently lowering the individual risk of dementia and Alzheimers.
 In the permanence of information within life writing, individuals suffering from loss of memory can recall their experiences in their authentic initial forms.
+Paul John Eakin's book entitled Writing Life Writing: Narrative, History, Autobiography provides a comprehensive overview of life writing in capturing personal experiences and shaping collective understanding.
+Eakin highlights the intersection between life writing and other academic disciplines, such as history and sociology, and explores the profound impact of the internet and social media on our perception of selfhood and identity, drawing on the perspectives of his friend Philippe Lejeune, who suggested that computer-age devices have significantly transformed the nature of life writing.